ooade/react-click-away-listener/README.md

 Check the render method of `ClickAwayListener`.
 ```

-If you have multiple children components to pass, you can simply pass a [React Fragment](https://reactjs.org/docs/fragments.html) like so:
+If you have multiple child components to pass, you can simply wrap them around a [React Fragment](https://reactjs.org/docs/fragments.html) like so:

 ```jsx
 // Assume the `handleClickAway` function is defined.